wchau/node-int64/README.md

 # int64

+This is a fork that works with Google Apps Script through https://github.com/mahaker/esbuild-gas-plugin

 JavaScript Numbers are represented as [IEEE 754 double-precision floats](http://steve.hollasch.net/cgindex/coding/ieeefloat.html).
 Unfortunately, this means they lose integer precision for values beyond +/- 2^^53.
 For projects that need to accurately handle 64-bit ints, such as [node-thrift](https://github.com/wadey/node-thrift), a performant, Number-like class is needed.
 Int64 is that class.

 Int64 instances look and feel much like JS-native Numbers.
 By way of example ...